 PATH Investors Have Opportunity to Lead UiPath Inc. Securities Fraud Lawsuit

-LOS ANGELES, Oct.
-5, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against UiPath Inc. ("UiPath" or the "Company") (NYSE: PATH).
+BENSALEM, Pa., Oct.
+9, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against UiPath Inc. ("UiPath" or the "Company") (NYSE: PATH).

 Lead Plaintiff Deadline: November 6, 2023